BabakAhmadi98/DL_BrainAge_CoPath/README.md

 # DL_BrainAge_CoPath

-A deep‑learning pipeline for predicting brain age from structural MRI and dissecting the impact of Alzheimer’s disease (AD), Lewy‑body (LB) pathology, and their co‑occurrence on accelerated brain ageing.
+A deep learning pipeline for predicting brain age from structural MRI and dissecting the impact of Alzheimer’s disease (AD), Lewy‑body (LB) pathology, and their co‑occurrence on accelerated brain ageing.

 ---